Pediatric Feeding Program

 - Your child’s response to feeling hungry or full

-- During treatment, you and your child’s team will carefully collect data to learn what is working for your child.
+- During treatment, we may ask you and your child’s team to carefully collect data to learn what is working for your child.

-- We ask your child to answer questions about themselves, if they can.
-We also ask you to answer questions about your child’s behavior and symptoms.
-You complete data sheets tailored to your family.
+- We may ask your child to answer questions about themselves, if they can.
+We may also ask you about your child’s behavior and symptoms related to feeding.
+Based on your child’s needs, we may ask you to complete data sheets tailored to your family and feeding questionnaires.

 - These and other tools help us track your child’s progress and refine their treatment to make it a success.

 - Our program does research to learn more about the best ways to help children and families with feeding disorders.
 We meet with and teach other healthcare providers about feeding disorders and treatment.

 We treat all types of complex feeding concerns.
 Our program can help children with a range of concerns, such as children who:

 - Weigh less or gain weight at a slower rate than is typical for their age.